SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Deadly Aim

-You can reroll one ranged weapon attack you have just missed and must use the new result.
+Starting at 13th level, if you miss with a ranged weapon attack roll, you can roll it again with advantage.
 You can use this feature once per short rest.

 ## Level 17